-An issue that frequently arises in any Arizona divorce case is whether one spouse is entitled to spousal maintenance (sometimes called Alimony) in Arizona.
-For many people, (in most cases the wife), divorce is not only an emotionally draining time period, but a time of great uncertainty.
+As a divorce attorney in Mesa AZ, an issue that frequently arises in an Arizona divorce case is whether one spouse is entitled to spousal maintenance (sometimes called Alimony) in Arizona.
+For many people, (in most cases the wife), divorce is not only an emotionally draining time period but a time of great uncertainty.
 One of the by-products of any divorce is the loss of income generated by the soon-to-be ex-spouse.
-Many wives/mothers are left wondering how they will make ends meets with the loss of income of their ex-spouse.
+Many wives/mothers are left wondering how they will make ends meet with the loss of income of their ex-spouse.
 In many cases, the wife is a stay-at-home mother with little or no education beyond a high-school diploma.
-Many women sacrifice a significant amount of time, money and effort supporting their husbands while they get their education and build their career.
-They often sacrifice their own career ambitions to stay home and raise the children and support their husband’s career.
+Many women sacrifice a significant amount of time, money and effort supporting their husbands while they get their education and build their careers.
+They often sacrifice their own career ambitions to stay home and raise the children and support their husband’s careers.
 As a Mesa family law attorney, I have seen too many occasions when a divorce happens, the contribution of the wife in helping her husband get his education and build his career goes unrecognized and uncompensated.
-I have met with numerous women over the years who tearfully worry about what will happen to them after the divorce while their ex-hsubands continue to earn good incomes as a result of the education and careers their ex-wives helped them build.
+I have met with numerous women over the years who tearfully worry about what will happen to them after the divorce while their ex-husbands continue to earn good incomes as a result of the education and careers their ex-wives helped them build.
 While there are no easy answers to address these concerns in their entirety, there is some good news: Arizona law recognizes the need for ex-spouses to provide support in certain circumstances

 Not every case in Arizona will result in a spousal maintenance award.
 Whether a spouse is entitled to receive spousal support payments after a divorce depends on a number of different factors under Arizona law.
 When determining whether a party qualifies for spousal support, the family court judge must consider the following factors found in A.R.S.25-319: